 It might seem like a different world, but this scenario is not all that far away from how you handle your crypto.
 When you create a blockchain address, your ownership of everything stored there depends on your private keys.
-If someone else gets those keys, consider your stuff gone.
+If someone else gets those keys, consider your crypto assets gone.

 A key stored online is simply not safe.
 And that can be complicated.

 How Ledger Transacts Securely

 Whether you’re browsing NFTs, using an exchange or enjoying the growing ecosystem of dApps and DeFi, more or less all your crypto options are accessed via the internet.
 All you need is a wallet, some crypto, and those all-important private keys.

 Ledger’s entire mission is protecting your private keys by storing your keys away from the internet.
 But that still leaves one question.

 In this article, we’ll explain exactly how transactions happen within your Ledger device – and how our system enables you to interact with the growing spectrum of online platforms, while your keys stay offline.

 What Happens When I Sign a Crypto Transaction?

 Let’s start by taking a step back: we talk a lot about crypto here at Ledger, but something we rarely get into is what actually happens in your wallet when you sign a transaction.
 So let’s break down that process now.

 Your Wallet in Action